lorddev/fiddle-tunes/README.md

 # fiddle-tunes
 An archive of traditional Irish and Scottish tunes, in MusicXML format.
 Visit the [Releases](https://github.com/lorddev/fiddle-tunes/releases) page for downloadable PDFs.

+> :warning: **Note:** MuseScore sometimes outputs transparent PNGs when exporting.
+For best experience when browsing the repository on GitHub, set your view settings to light mode.

 ## How to contribute
 Use a notation app like [MuseScore 3](https://musescore.org) or similar.